MatCSKA06/Project/README.md

-This is a test code for my future game.
-I use this github for fixing some bugs in my classes.
+This is a test code for our future game.
+The main folder is DsE.